 - If you exchange contracts and complete simultaneously, it’s often argued this causes extra stress, as all your finances will need to be arranged before the contract day.

 - During the planning for exchange and completion on the same day, there are a number of things that could hold up exchange.
 This includes delays in getting the paperwork signed, searches being delayed, title issues or possibly last-minute mortgage issues.
 If any of these occur, you risk losing out and running into problems.
 This is especially true if you’ve already committed to removals, arranged for mail to be redirected and for utilities to be changed.

-- If the seller changes their mind at the last minute, if they raise the agreed sale price, they withdraw from the transaction altogether.
+- The seller changes their mind at the last minute.
+They may raise the agreed sale price or they may withdraw from the transaction altogether.
 Or if they decide to gazump you, the impact will be far greater if you are planning to complete and exchange simultaneously.

 - Similarly, if you’re the seller and the buyer reduces the price at the last minute and gazunders you, this will be harder hitting if you’d planned a simultaneous exchange and completion.